phon-ca/phon/src/main/markdown/analysis/PCC or PVC.md

 ## PCC/PVC Listing

 The *PCC/PVC Listing* table displays # Target, # Correct, # Substituted, # Deleted, # Epenthesis, PCC/PVC  (Percent Consonant/Vowel Correct) for each word sampled.
-The table will have the caption “Participant Name@Session Name”.
+The table will have the caption “Participant Name”.

 Example